 The value problem fuboTV faces is when comparing to other similarly-priced services.
 For example, YouTube TV offers more features and a better DVR experience at a cheaper price.
 Likewise, a Hulu Live TV subscription costs exactly the same as fuboTV’s Pro plan but also unlocks access to basic Hulu, Disney Plus and ESPN Plus as well.
 For those wanting to save a few dollars, YouTube TV is going to be a better option.
 For those wanting access to as much content as possible, Hulu Live TV greatly expands the amount of available on-demand content.

 |Hulu Live TV||$69.99||75+|

-Again, none of this is to say that fuboTV doesn’t offer value for money, as it does, or that it isn’t worth the asking price, as it is.
-It is just some consumers may find better value with other services at the same price point.
-Of course, sports is the notable exception, as the service does include enough additional sports channels to make the subscription worth it for sports fan.
-For non-sports fans, fuboTV offers good value, but those consumers are probably going to find even better value with Hulu or YouTube TV.
+None of this is to say that fuboTV doesn’t offer value for money, or isn’t worth the asking price.
+It is just that some consumers may find better value with other services at the same price point.
+Of course, sports is the notable exception here, as fuboTV does include enough additional sports channels and content to add extra value for sports fan.
+For non-sports fans, fuboTV offers good value, but not quite as good as Hulu or YouTube TV.

 fuboTV review summary

-As for the price issue, fuboTV does offer good value for the money, but it is still an expensive service.
-The fact that a subscription costs exactly the same as Hulu Live TV and is more expensive than YouTube TV means some consumers may find they are better going with one of the other services.
-Still, for what’s on offer, fuboTV is worth trying, and its channel selection and features may suit some consumers much better than competing services.
+As for the price, fuboTV offers good value for money but it is still an expensive service in general.
+The fact that a subscription costs exactly the same as Hulu Live TV, and is more expensive than YouTube TV, means some consumers may find they are better off going with one of these other services.
+Overall, fuboTV is absolutely worth trying, as the channel selection and features may suit some homes better than competing services.